The Hidden Team Dysfunctions Blocking 76% of Your Productivity

 Define your top three priorities as a team.
 Not five.
 Not ten.
 Three.

 Get everyone in a room (physical or virtual).
-Debate until you have consensus.
+Debate until you reach consensus.
 Write them down.
 Make them visible everywhere: Slack headers, wiki homepages, meeting agendas, email signatures.

 Then audit every active project and meeting against these priorities.
-If it doesn't serve one of the three, kill it or pause it.
+If it does not serve one of the three, kill it or pause it.
 This will be uncomfortable.
 Do it anyway.

 Month 2: Cadence